 The difference today is that we have the tools to think dynamically, leverage data, and collaborate digitally across peer cities.
 Data standards enable a digital understanding of the street, and a canvas to explore change.
 Remix has always been focused on building better cities and delivering tools to help cities plan their transportation future.
 Our goal is to elevate awareness around safety, health, and economy to ensure we are measuring what matters, and ultimately deliver outcomes in a city’s best interests.

 The way we move in cities is changing, and the streets that support our movements must evolve.
-In the era of new mobility, we at Remix are ready to help cities plan and visualize the streets of the future.
+In the era of new mobility, we at Remix are ready to help cities plan and visualize the streets of the future with street design software.